-Program faculty have examined the evidence and results of data analysis from AY 2017-2018 and will take steps to continue to improve student learning:
+Program faculty have examined the evidence and results of data analysis from AY 2018-2019 and will take the following steps in 2019-20 to improve student learning:

-- We will continue to offer PRAXIS seminars and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO 1. - Faculty will add additional resources and videos addressing designing coherent instruction, designing student assessment, using questioning and discussion techniques, using assessment in instruction, and demonstrating flexibility and responsiveness to support student learning in elementary education courses to support candidate learning and their ability to meet SLO 2. - Moving forward, SLO 2 will be assessed with a Teacher Observation Form in order to meet CAEP requirements and align with departmental goals. - We will add additional resources focusing on Professionalism in Elementary courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Faculty will add professional development related to Reflecting on Instruction to Elementary education courses to provide learner support and help them meet SLO 4. - Faculty will continue to place emphasis on setting and writing student learning targets was strengthened in EDUC 4960, Residency - Teaching in the Elementary School, to support candidate learning and help them meet SLO 5.

-Moving forward, SLO 5 will be assessed with a PK-12 Student impact assessment to meet CAEP accreditation requirements and align with departmental goals.
+- We will offer PRAXIS seminars and partner with the Natchitoches Parish Library to offer access to Learning Express, a source for PRAXIS test preparation to support candidate learning and their ability to meet SLO1. - Faculty will add additional resources and videos addressing designing coherent instruction, designing student assessment, using questioning and discussion techniques, using assessment in instruction, and demonstrating flexibility and responsiveness to support student learning in elementary education courses to support candidate learning and their ability to meet SLO 2. - Moving forward, SLO 2 will be assessed with a Teacher Observation Form in order to meet CAEP requirements and align with departmental goals. - We will add additional resources focusing on Professionalism in Elementary courses to positively impact candidates' professional dispositions to help them meet SLO 3. - Faculty will add professional development related to Reflecting on Instruction to Elementary education courses to provide learner support and help them meet SLO 4. - Faculty will place emphasis on setting and writing student learning targets was strengthened in EDUC 4960, Residency Teaching in the Elementary School, to support candidate learning and help them meet SLO5. - Moving forward, SLO 5 will be assessed with a PK-12 Student impact assessment to meet CAEP accreditation requirements and align with departmental goals.